 Andrew Grenville, Chief Research Officer at Maru/Matchbox says the insights industry is in trouble.

 It’s not growing and it does not have real influence in the boardroom.
 So what to do?
-This upcoming book takes a problem/solution approach that shines an uncomfortable light on familiar practices before suggesting a better way forward.
+This book takes a problem/solution approach that shines an uncomfortable light on familiar practices before suggesting a better way forward.